stasemsoft/S1CB-Software/docs/cli/cliWhat.md

-# What do we mean with 'CLI'?
+# What do we mean by 'CLI'?

 With CLI or Command Line Interface we mean 'some window in which we can interact with our machine'.
 Sometimes we talk about `Console`, sometimes about `Terminal` or `Terminal emulator`, about `Bash` or `Shell`.